 Update: I’ve bought myself one of these since last Christmas, but was a little disappointed in terms of the purported effects of aiding with sleep and anxiety issues.
-One thing I hadn’t anticipated was the irony of the weight, when trying to pull the blanket over myself every night!
+One thing I hadn’t anticipated was the irony of the weight, when trying to pull the blanket over myself every night whilst aching everywhere!

 Subscriptions are not limited to magazines these days.
 There are subscription boxes for coffee, tea, even flowers and self-care!
 Anything you can sell, you can subscribe to; the world is moving towards a recurring sales model, whether we like it or not.